 Our firm was instrumental in creating an anti-residency fraud program in this school jurisdiction, where no such comprehensive program had existed before.
 One of the main challenges we faced was how to “prove” parents were living in a certain location, particularly if tax, motor vehicle, and property records were inconsistent.
 We quickly determined that the only way we could prove the fraud was to observe students at homes outside of their schools’ jurisdiction.

-For an entire school year, our private investigators received countless tips from an anonymous hotline (among other sources), did intensive research on parents’ residences to investigate the complaints—and we conducted daily surveillance on students to see where they came from before school.
-Because we were following children, this surveillance had to be handled with the utmost delicacy.
-Naturally, the public is very sensitive to people taking pictures of kids in public, and the last thing we wanted was to cause any anxiety over our investigations.
-To lessen the chances of detection, we often used multiple investigator teams—sometimes with as many as five investigators tailing a single subject—and a 300mm lens to observe students and their families from a very safe distance.
-Throughout thousands of hours of surveillance, our investigators were not spotted once.
+For an entire school year, our private investigators received countless tips from an anonymous hotline (among other sources), did intensive research on parents’ residences to investigate the complaints—and we conducted daily surveillance on the subjects of these tips to see where they came from before school.
+Because the subjects of these investigations were children, our investigations had to be handled with the utmost delicacy.

 Because of the top-notch work our investigators did, we were able to identify scores of parents who were brazenly ripping off the school system.
 Our reports contained photographs of students and their parents leaving homes in outside jurisdictions and commuting into the schools.
-Our investigations were ironclad and the evidence we gleaned from surveillance was irrefutable, which significantly helped the school board confront the guilty parents and to set an example to stem the problem of residency fraud in the school system.
+The evidence we gleaned from our investigations was essentially irrefutable, which significantly helped the school board confront the guilty parents and to set an example to stem the problem of residency fraud.

-In a wrongful death case involving a sporting accident we were working for the attorneys representing the decedent’s family.
+In a wrongful death case involving an accident at a sporting event we were working for the attorneys representing the decedent’s family.
 Our firm was hired to investigate the accident, and as part of our investigation we needed to identify and interview witnesses.

 Some of the witnesses were easy to locate, as they were the decedent’s friends whom the family knew.
-To get contact information for these witnesses we used a consultant to hack into the decedent’s mobile phone (with the family’s expressed permission).
-However, there were hundreds of other people at the sporting event, and identifying these other potential witnesses proved more challenging, as there were no records available regarding who entered the area where the accident occurred.
+To get contact information for these witnesses we used a consultant to gain access to the decedent’s mobile phone (with the family’s expressed permission).
+However, there were hundreds of people at the sporting event, and identifying these other potential witnesses proved more challenging, as there were no records available regarding who entered the area where the accident occurred.

 Because of the outstanding research and meticulous documentation we did in this case—aided by the latest in investigative technology—we were able to make sense of a highly chaotic event.

-The posts and tweets related to the accident, however, represented much more than just a means to locate witnesses; they were also evidence in their own right which could be useful to impeach witnesses who might choose later to tell a different story about what happened.
+The posts and tweets related to the accident, however, represented much more than just a means to locate witnesses; they were also evidence which could be useful to impeach witnesses who might choose later to tell a different story about what happened.
 To prevent this digital information from getting deleted, we used a unique software program to automatically download and create MD5 hash tags for every individual piece of digital evidence we found online related to the accident.
-This would allow us to testify with certainty regarding the origin and authenticity of the evidence, even if the case did not go to trial until years later and the evidence was no longer available online.
+This would allow us to testify with certainty regarding the origin and authenticity of the evidence, even if the case did not go to trial until years later when evidence might no longer be online.

 Because of the outstanding research and meticulous documentation we did in this case—aided by the latest in investigative technology—we were able to make sense of a highly chaotic event.
 This proved very helpful to the plaintiff’s counsel reaching a settlement in the case.